prasannavl/prasannavl.com/content/published/2017/11/the-language-journeyman-1.md

 Overtime, I had reinstalled Windows 98 a bunch of times (a recovery CD came along and I had to find out what it did), meddled with the BIOS, and ordered **Ubuntu CDs online that would ship all the way from South Africa to suburban India for free** (though I had to jump through hoops to see an actual desktop on my PC).

-> My clean install obsession aside, meddling further lead me to C, and started writing simple C programs that would do basic math and crash in funny ways, and at times, even take the whole OS down with it.
-This is the first real language that I brought upon myself to learn.
+My clean install obsession aside, meddling further led me to C, and started writing simple C programs that would do basic math and crash in funny ways, and at times, even take the whole OS down with it.

+> This is the first real language that I brought upon myself to learn.
 Not sure how this journey really began to this day.
 Note, however, I ‘really’ learned C much later in life.

 ### Language 4: HTML/CSS (Year: Early 200x)